Almost strict domination and anti-de Sitter 3-manifolds

 \begin{section}{Deformations of maximal surfaces} \begin{subsection}{The maps $\Psi^\theta$} We now begin the proof of Theorem B. Generalizing the map $\Psi$ from \cite[subsection 2.3]{T}), we define the map as follows.
 When $\mathbf{c}$ has no hyperbolic classes, we implicitly assume there is no $\theta$.
 Begin with a hyperbolic surface $(\Sigma,\mu)$ and a reductive representation $\rho_2:\Gamma\to \PSL(2,\mathbb{R})$.
 Associated to this representation, we take a $\rho_2$-equivariant harmonic map with twist parameter $\theta$, $f^\theta:(\tilde{\Sigma},\tilde{\mu})\to (X,\nu)$.
 We proved in \cite[Theorem 1.4]{S} that there exists a unique Fuchsian representation $\rho_1:\Gamma\to \PSL(2,\mathbb{R})$ and a unique $\rho_1$-equivariant harmonic diffeomorphism $h^\theta:(\tilde{\Sigma},\mu)\to(\mathbb{H},\sigma)$ that has Hopf differential $\Phi(h^\theta)=\Phi(f^\theta)$.
 From \cite[Proposition 3.13]{S}, the mapping $F=(h^\theta,f^\theta)$ is a spacelike maximal immersion into the pseudo-Riemannian product, and hence $\rho_1$ almost strictly dominates $\rho_2$. $\Psi^\theta$ is defined by It is clear that the map is fiberwise in the sense of the statement of Theorem B. Theorem A shows $\Psi^\theta$ is bijection, and the content of Theorem B is that $\Psi^\theta$ is a homeomorphism. \begin{remark} We do not know if $\Psi^\theta=\Psi^{\theta'}$ for $\theta\neq \theta'$! \end{remark} \end{subsection}

 \begin{subsection}{Proof of Theorem B: continuity} The proof of continuity is almost identical for each twist parameter, so we work only with $\Psi=\Psi^0$.
-Let us also assume for the remainder of this section that there is a single peripheral $\zeta$.
+We continue to use the notation from Section 4.3: when $\rho$ is not fixed, the $\rho$-equivariant harmonic map for a metric $\mu$ is denoted $f_\mu^{\rho}.$ Let us also assume for the remainder of this section that there is a single peripheral $\zeta$.
 Lifting various equivalence relations, $\Psi$ is described by a composition where $\rho_1$ is the holonomy of the hyperbolic metric $\mu'$ on $\Sigma$ such that the associated harmonic map from $ (\Sigma,\mu)\to (\Sigma,\mu')$ has Hopf differential $\Phi(f_\mu^{\rho_2})$. \cite[Theorem 1.4]{S} implies the association from $\Phi(f_\mu^{\rho_2}) \mapsto \rho_1$ is continuous.
 Here, the topology on the space of holomorphic quadratic differentials is the Fr{\'e}chet topology coming from taking $L^1$-norms over a compact exhaustion.
 To show continuity of $\mu\mapsto f_\mu^{\rho_2}\mapsto \Phi(f_\mu^{\rho_2})$ with respect to this topology, note that, by the constructions of Section 3, we already have continuity in the Teichm{\"u}ller coordinate.
 Continuity will thus follow from the results below.